tonyst4rk45/EVE/README.md

 I'm intereseted in building a new world
-  Technology has always catch my attention due to my disability Muscular Dystrophy impacted my life for 30 years now
+  Technology has always catch my attention due to my disability Muscular Dystrophy impacted my life for 30 years now Evolution has been in my head since then and now.